Smart City - The Future Role of the Housing Sector

 Pauline Besnard, Project manager Digital Innovation, Paris Habitat, France

 Mag. dr. Bojan Schnabl, Task Leader Communication of H2020 Project "Smarter Together" Vienna, Austria

 Drs.
 Marjolein Bot, Program Manager Energy Transition, Amsterdam Smart City, The Netherlands

 |For Participants||For Companies, Housing Providers & Housing Federations|

 Who should register?

 Young professionals (in general less than 10 years of working experience) from the housing sector

 A working knowledge of English is required to follow presentations and participate in the programme.

 What are the participation fees?

-1,500 EUR per person; if employed by a company that is a member of EFL European Federation for Living, a reduced fee of 1,300 EUR applies
+1,530 EUR per person; if employed by a company that is a member of EFL European Federation for Living or of the European Table of Housing Corporations (Europäischer Tisch), a reduced fee of 1,330 EUR applies

 What is included in this price?